appdev-lessons/test-lessons/content.md

 # Forms, Query Strings, and Params

 We use forms to collect information from users.
-Only by submitting this information to our application, and processing it, does our application start to become interesting :3
+Only by submitting this information to our application, and processing it, does our application start to become interesting.

 ## A bare bones HTML form